tomaszjezak/Fine-Tuned-Stable-Diffusion/_posts/2024-03-20-team39-Finetuning-Stable-Diffusion.md

 Here are the results using the same prompts as before along with the following additional prompts.
 1. Rory Fighting a dragon
-1. A drawing of Rory's face done in pencil
+2. A drawing of Rory's face done in pencil

 ![Rory Faces SDXL]({{ '/assets/images/team39/sdxl_face.png' | relative_url }})
+*Images with Rory's face generated using SDXL*

 ![Blade Runner SDXL]({{ '/assets/images/team39/sdxl_br.png' | relative_url }})
+*Blade Runner Images generated using SDXL*

 For SDXL, we also decided to train on a movie from an additional scene given how good the results were from Blade Runner.
-For this we used the following images from Star Wars.
+For this we used the following images from Star Wars in order to train.

 ![Dataset 3]({{ '/assets/images/team39/train_sw.png' | relative_url }})
+*Training images used for Star Wars environment*

+Given these training images, here are the results on the following prompts:
+1. A car on Tatooine
+2. A dog on Tatooine

 Here are the results:

 ![Star Wars Images]({{ '/assets/images/team39/sdxl_sw.png' | relative_url }})
+*Images on Tatooine generated using SDXL*

 Overall, the SDXL results were pretty amazing.
 It clearly outperformed Stable Diffusion with much higher quality images.
 Additionally, it seemed to have a much better understanding of faces given that it was able to reproduce the training face in different orientations and styles.
 It also had a deep understanding of the style established in the Blade Runner scene.
 It was even able to infer that the scene was set in the future by putting a futuristic looking car in the images without any sort of direction provided in the prompt or training images.